Nerwo/nerwo-contracts/README.md

 `timeOut(uint256 transactionID)`

-Allows the client or the freelance to request a ruling in their favor if the other party fails to pay the arbitration fee within the specified timeout.
+Allows the client or the freelancer to request a ruling in their favor if the other party fails to pay the arbitration fee within the specified timeout.
 The function checks whether the transaction has a valid status and whether the timeout has been reached before proceeding.